yuchenakaleslie/yuchenakaleslie.github.io/_pages/experience.md

 ### Secondment

-- <a href="https://www.isterre.fr/">Isterre</a>, <a href="https://www.univ-grenoble-alpes.fr/">Université Grenoble Alpes (UGA)</a>, 2023 Jan - June
+- <a href="https://www.isterre.fr/">Isterre</a>, <a href="https://www.univ-grenoble-alpes.fr/">Université Grenoble Alpes (UGA)</a>, 2022 Jan - June

-where I mmbarked on a collaboration work with Prof. Philleppe Gueguen in an [uncertainty-informed approach for structural damage detection with envrionmental factors]({% link _projects/5_project.md %}).
+I embarked on a collaboration work with Prof. Philleppe Gueguen in an [uncertainty-informed approach for structural damage detection with envrionmental factors]({% link _projects/5_project.md %}).

 ***